Image Use Rights

-Some Adobe software, services and applications include integrated image search features, which let you search for images on websites like Google, Flickr, 500px and the Noun Project and import them directly into your own project or workspace.
+Some Adobe software, services and applications include integrated image search features, which let you search for images or other content on websites like Google, Flickr, 500px, Pixabay, Unsplash, the Noun Project and GIPHY and import them directly into your own project or workspace.

 - Verify that the license label is legitimate;